saidvandeklundert/saidvandeklundert.github.io/_posts/2020-12-24-python-functions-in-jinja.md

 </pre>

-Being able to use Python functions like this inside a Jinja template has been useful to me.
+Being able to use Python functions like this inside a Jinja template has been very useful to me.
 It increased the readability of some templates as I was able to replace large parts with a straightforward Python functions.

 It also allowed me to handle more complex logic in a Python function.
 This allowed me to introduce more complicated configurations as well make templates behave based on the state of other systems.